 Corequisite: MTH 109 or other mandatory support, if required.
-(Note that MTH 109 is required for students moving directly from MTH 098 to MTH 110.)
+(Note that MTH 109 is required for students moving directly from MTH 098 to MTH 110.
+In addition, MTH 109 is required for students that completed MTH 100 but did not receive grade of "C" or higher in that course.)